soscaster/2023Python-ICT-Team17/README.md

 ## 📝 Requirements
 - [x] Python 3
 - [x] Unix-like OS (Linux, macOS, etc.)
-`Windows was not fully functional since the "[WinError32]" error occurs when trying to delete a file that is being used by another process (delete bookstore.db).
+- Windows is not recommended since the "[WinError32]" error occurs when trying to delete a file that is being used by another process (delete bookstore.db).
-We've fixed that, but running the application on Windows is not recommended.`

 ## 📚 Features
 - [x] Manage books